lf-edge/ekuiper/docs/en_US/concepts/sources/overview.md

 ## Stream & Table

 The source defines the external system connection.
-When using in a rule, users can define them as stream or table according to the processing mechanism.
+When using the source with a rule, users can define them as a stream or table according to the processing mechanism.
 Check [stream](stream.md) and [table](table.md) for detail.

 ## More Readings